Alleviating Poverty and Disease

 West Shore supports several Bosnian pastors, the Emek Beraka Camp Ministry, the Scholarship Program for disenfranchised youth, and we continue to respond to invitations for help and participation in what God is doing.
 A monthly prayer team for Bosnia meets every third Monday of the month in the prayer chapel at 1:00 PM.

-More recently we have joined hands with the TAHAS Bible Institute, where local pastors can receive Bible training in two-week modules while continuing to serve their churches full time.
+More recently we have joined hands with the TAHAS Bible Institute, where local Leaders can receive Bible training in two-week intensive modules while continuing to serve their churches full time and establish new congregations in unreached villages.

 We praise the Lord for leading us to get involved in India.
 The sheer size and complexity of this nation and culture is staggering!